Driver Licenses & ID Cards

-Since the information could not be printed directly on a license, Ms. Olson and Rep. Galvano contacted the Department of Highway Safety and Motor Vehicles (DHSMV) and took the next best route-to have the information included in the D.A.V.I.D.
+Since the information could not be printed directly on a license, Ms. Olson and Rep. Galvano contacted the Department of Highway Safety and Motor Vehicles (FLHSMV) and took the next best route-to have the information included in the D.A.V.I.D.
 (Driver And Vehicle Information Database) system which is a secured database used by most law enforcement agencies in the State of Florida.

-Ms. Olson and her family and DHSMV are urging all licensed drivers in the State of Florida to input their information so families can be contacted more quickly when a family member is seriously injured or killed in a traffic crash.
+Ms. Olson and her family and FLHSMV are urging all licensed drivers in the State of Florida to input their information so families can be contacted more quickly when a family member is seriously injured or killed in a traffic crash.

 Ms. Olson and her family have worked tirelessly to make emergency information readily available for law enforcement and her efforts have paid off so far.
 Learn more at www.ToInformFamiliesFirst.org.

 Dave Kerner, Executive Director